HyperPandaz/Serverless/blog.md

 3. Complete the fields as follows:

-    - *Subscription:* Select the subscription to use for your hub.
+    - **Subscription:** Select the subscription to use for your SignalR.

-    - *Resource Group:* Select a resource group or create a new one.
+    - **Resource Group:** Select a resource group or create a new one.
 To create a new one, select Create new and fill in the name you want to use.
 To use an existing    resource group, select that resource group.

-    - *Resource Name:* Enter a name for your resource.
+    - **Resource Name:** Enter a name for your resource.

-    - *Region:* Select the region in which you want your hub to be located.
+    - **Region:** Select the region in which you want your hub to be located.
 Select the location closest to you.
-Some features, such as IoT Hub device streams, are only available in specific regions.
-For these limited features, you must select one of the supported regions.

-    - *Pricing:* Select Free.
+    - **Pricing:** Select Free.

-    - *Service Mode:* Serverless.
+    - **Service Mode:** Serverless.

-4. Select *Next: Review + create* to review your choices.
+4. Select **Next: Review + create** to review your choices.

 ### Create a Blob storage